top of page

 The Warrior Archetype: Boundaries, Direction, and Discipline

 The Warrior provides structure, boundaries, and the capacity to act.
 He brings focus, courage, and the willingness to face discomfort in service of something meaningful.
+In Jungian terms, the Warrior helps differentiate the ego, allowing us to say yes and no clearly.

-In Jungian terms, the Warrior helps differentiate the ego allowing a man to say yes and no clearly.
-Without access to this archetype, men often struggle with passivity, resentment, or burnout.
-When distorted, the Warrior becomes either violent and aggressive or rigid and emotionally armored.
+Without access to this archetype, we often struggle with passivity, resentment, or burnout.
+When distorted, the Warrior can become either violent and aggressive or rigid and emotionally armored.
+A mature Warrior energy is developed through:

 • Conscious boundary-setting